 - 1. For all legislated changes to the base calculations, WCB will publish revised tables of earnings and incorporate them into the calculation of "net earnings loss" when income tax changes become available. - 2.
 As per Sections 2(1)(k) and 68 of the Act, a worker's net earnings will be calculated based on gross earnings from employment, less the probable deductions for tax credits and/or tax exemptions.
 Probable deductions will be based upon the information that the worker has authorized the employer to deduct from their employment earnings for income tax purposes and which is available as of the commencement of the loss of earnings. - 3.
 Where, after the initial commencement of loss of earnings, a change occurs to the following: - a.
-Dependent status (e.g., through birth or death), or b.
+Tax exemption status (TD1), or b.
 WCB tax tables (due to federal and/or provincial government announcements regarding retroactive income tax changes)

-the wage base will be adjusted, prospectively, on the anniversary of the claim.
-A worker's original wage base will not be adjusted retroactively.
+the wage base will be adjusted in the current year, on the anniversary of the worker's commencement of loss date.